What is the Paleo diet?

 But I Love Oatmeal!
 Can I Make it Work?

 The first thing is to buy gluten-free oats.
-If you are having trouble finding gluten-free oats, at Oats Overnight, all of our oats are gluten-free, nutrient-rich and will deliver straight to you.
-Once you’ve got your gluten-free oats, here are a few other steps to take to reduce the amount of phytic acid:
+If you are having trouble finding gluten-free oats, you can find a wide variety of oats at Oats Overnight that are gluten-free, nutrient-rich, and will be delivered straight to you.

 Best Oats to Buy for a Paleo Diet

 Oats Overnight offers deliciously nutritious, gluten-free oats that can be modified to work with your Paleo diet.
+In fact, many people add whey, kefir, or yogurt to their Oats Overnight for an added protein or acidic grain source.
 Check out our selection here.